hemashushu/practice-qemu-cortex-m0-asm/README.md

 ## Flash on the real nRF51822 or _Micro:Bit v1_

 Make sure that the nRF51822 is connected to DAPLINK debugger (hardware) via the SWD wires first.
-If you have _Micro:Bit v1_ board, simply use a USB cable to connect it to your computer.
+If you have _Micro:Bit v1_ board, just simply use a USB cable to connect it to your computer.

 ```bash
 # openocd default scripts location "/usr/share/openocd/scripts"